 As a cyclist, moving quicker than even the quick pedestrian, I am navigating space like a slalom skier: every square inch between people and objects is noted and has a value.

-In short, the phenomenon is high-risk.
+In short, the phenomenon of walking in a cyber-bubble on busy urban streets is high-risk.
 It’s not just bike traffic but car, truck and skate-board traffic that they walk into without any awareness of the world around them.
 This behavior is nothing short of irresponsible and reckless to themselves and others--and is nothing short of a miracle, as a result, that there aren’t more accidents, injuries and even fatalities.

 An age-related phenomenon?